oracle-livelabs/oci/apps-cloud-adventure-hcm/05-your-team-page/your-team.md

 ![Compensation](images\myteamcompensationpage2.png)

-6. In the Section labeled 2 Promoton, of the transaction, do not change any information.
+6. In the next section of the transaction labeled *2 Promotion*, do not change any information.
 Please click the Continue Button to move forward with the transaction.

 7. Enter a salary adjustment amount or adjustment percent *(to see an example of the guardrails for entry - enter a salary adjustment greater than 60%)*